WinXpisher/GPUswitcher/README.md

 ---

 **Description:**
 This app was created to switch modes between Hybrid(Nvidia GPU + gCPU) and Integrated(gCPU).
-For this, you need supergfxctl.
+For this, you need pre-installed supergfxctl.

 ---